-For example, many feel the most reliable way to determine the age of our universe is by measuring its expansion rate base on the radial velocities of galaxies determined by the redshift in their light.
-Using that value, they imagine “rewinding” the universe to the point where everything was contained in a singularity, and calculate how much time must have passed between that moment (the Big Bang) and the present.
+For example, many feel the most reliable way to determine the age of the universe is by measuring its expansion rate base on the radial velocities of galaxies determined by the redshift in their light.
+Using that value, they imagine Schrodinger’s the universe to the point where everything was contained in a singularity, and calculate how much time must have passed between that moment (the Big Bang) and the present.
 Doing so tells us the universe is approximately 13.77 billion years.

 But there is a problem because there are other things which would affect the redshift which were not taken into consideration when calculating its age.